 Jackknife accidents happen when the tractor travels at a different speed than the attached trailer.
-Because a big rig is what we call an articulated vehicle, changes in speed can quickly lead to a jacked up situation.
+Because a big rig is what we call an articulated vehicle, speed changes can quickly lead to a jacked-up situation.

 The disparity in speed between the cab of the truck and the trailer can be caused by:

 - Significant steering input

 - Trailer swing

 Basically, when the trailer does not slow down at the same rate as the cab of the vehicle, the trailer will push at the cab of the semi-truck causing it to spin out of control.

 One of the reasons truck drivers must be appropriately trained is to prevent unnecessary jackknife accidents.
 After a big rig reaches a certain point there is little if anything a truck driver can do to avoid a jackknife.